-A Fjord Ride from Bergen to Flam, Norway
+A Fjord Ride in Norway

+Let me tell you about our magical fjord ride in Norway.
 The journey begins in the early morning fog along the docks in Bergen.
 The anticipation for the 5 ½ hour ferry ride hangs in the air.
 As more arrive, people shuffle forward crowding the entrance, anxious to get on and find a seat.
 Once on board, most drop their belongings on chairs and tables, claiming them for later and rush outside to take pictures and selfies.
 As the Ferry makes the slow exit from the bay in Bergen, the sun shines through and kisses the docks in a golden glow.

 Clusters of homes peppered along the mountainside reflect on the rippled glassy surface.
 The morning is peaceful and quiet as I channel my inner viking, imagining what it must have been like to glide along these gentle fjords in long wooden ships, destined to explore new lands.